-Who's Getting Rich From Slack's Direct Listing: Term Sheet
+Who's Getting Rich From Slack's Direct Listing

 • SmartRent, a Scottsdale, Ariz.-based smart home automation platform company for multifamily property managers and renters, raised $32 million in Series B funding.
 Bain Capital Ventures led the round.

-• PsiKick, a Charlottesville, Va.-based developer of IoT sensors, raised $30 million in funding.
+• Everactive, a Santa Clara, Calif.-based developer of IoT sensors, raised $30 million in funding.
 Future Fund led the round, and was joined by investors including Blue Bear Capital, ABB Technology Ventures, New Enterprise Associates and Osage University Partners.

 • Bitwise Industries, a Fresno, Calif.-based tech ecosystem, raised $27 million in Series A funding.
 Kapor Capital and New Voices Fund led the round.